-After the stator has been removed, remove the key (11).
-Wrap it in clean, dry rags or other suitable material until reassembly.
+After the stator has been removed, remove the key (23).
+Wrap the stator in clean, dry rags or other suitable material until reassembly.
 The stator must be kept clean and dry.
 When handling the stator, do not set it on the end windings; lay it on its side.